 Step two was to not see eyes, nose or mouth but shapes, values, and reference points and draw those.
 After taking the assignment much to seriously at first, trying to draw myself perfectly, lines and all, then scrapping the results into the recycling, I decided to have fun with the it and picked up my brush pen and watercolors, creating a series of 5 minute sketches.
 I liked the loose, colorful results much better and was soon on a roll of producing eight or nine portraits, a few of which are posted below.

 With all the great weather, we have resurrected the old ice cream maker and are enjoying late lunches of yogurt, honey, banana and whatever fruit is around, ice cream.
 This batch was so tasty, I snapped a picture and used the photo to draw the next portrait.

-Wanting to have more negative spaces to draw in my next portrait, I added my arms to the photo but alas, my attempts to look more attractive yielded slightly alarming, wide open eyes.
+Wanting to have more negative spaces to draw in my next portrait, I added my arms to the photo but alas, my attempts to look more attractive yielded slightly alarming, wide open eyes, see below.
 Drawing the shapes of the green spaces around me helped get the proportions correct, although it does look like most of the ice cream has been settling into my left arm.

 In the next attempt, I was having way too much fun and felt completely free of trying to do a perfect portrait.
 Bored with trying to replicate the color of my hair, I decided to be a redhead for a change.